-When it comes to business, a certain degree of risk will always exist.
+According to Black Kite, 39.7% of third-party breaches in 2022 originated from unauthorized network access, followed by ransomware (27%) and unsecured servers (9.5%).
+The harsh truth is that when it comes to business, a certain degree of risk will always exist.
 Working with third parties also carries its own set of potential risks.
 But the more you can do to identify, understand and reduce all of these risks, the greater opportunity for success.
+This starts with evaluating the inherent risk in your third parties.

 What is Inherent Risk?

-Inherent risk could also be defined as the current risk level within the context of a limited set of controls.
+Inherent risk refers to the natural level of risk inherent in a process or activity before risk management has taken place.
+It could also be defined as the current risk level within the context of a limited set of internal controls.
 In other words, it’s the risk level your business faces when nothing is done.
 While reliance on third-party vendors is necessary for doing business, your inherent risk can also be greatly affected by those vendors, because essentially, their risks are also your risks.
+Examples of inherent risks for organizations include weak passwords, malware, insider threats, phishing attacks, and data loss (such as PII and financial records).

 The correct approach to handling inherent risk is to: